Unlocking the Power of VoIP for Your Business

 Integrating VoIP with Your Tools

-Email: Receive voicemails as audio files or transcriptions
+Email: Receive voicemails as audio files or text transcriptions.

-Helpdesk: Route support calls to the right tech
+Helpdesk: Ensure support calls reach the right tech team member.

-Accounting: Use call tracking for billing or dispute resolution
+Accounting: Use call tracking to resolve billing issues efficiently.

 Salesforce